EvaluationContext/evaluationcontext.github.io/docs/posts/2025/2025-10-24-DaxLib-SVG-0-2-0/DaxLib-0-2-0.md

 ### Scales

 Scale functions help you map values between different scales - essential for converting data values into SVG coordinates.
+These are generally helper functions used in `daxlib.svg.compound.*`.

 === "Example"